Electronic-Innovations/Remote-PI-Logging/README.md

       #0 * * * *  ./home/pi/Remote-PI-Logging/loggingGit.py  >> test.out

 By uncommenting this line and saving the file (**ctrl+x** then **y** then **enter**) the cronjob will run every hour.
+The logging and output information and any error messages can be found in **test.out**.
 This frequency can change by adjusting the '0 * * * *' at the start of the line.
 More information about how to adjust these values can be found [here](https://crontab.guru).
 It should be noted that it does take time for the EDM to print all of its data. should there be any serial issues (partial reads) the program will wait for 15min on the serial port before procceding.
 Please take this into account.

 Ensure to disbale this functionality when using minicom for extened periods of time or when reprogramming the EDM.
 This can be done by editing the tab and commenting out the line.